Convergence of discrete Aubry-Mather model in the continuous limit: Main results

+We recall a classical result on the existence of discrete weak KAM solutions for the Lax-Oleinik operator.
+Different proofs may be found as for instance in \cite{Nussbaum1991}, \cite{Gomes'05} or \cite{Thieullen'11}.

-\begin{theorem}[Lax-Oleinik equation for short-range actions] Let $\{E_\tau(x,y)\}_{\tau \in (0,1]}$ be a family of short-range actions satsifying the hypotheses (H1)--(H4).
-Then for every $\tau \in (0,1]$ there exists a unique scalar $\bar{E}_\tau$, called effective action, such that
+\begin{prop}[Lax-Oleinik equation for short-range interactions] We consider a short-range interaction $(E_\tau(x,y))_{\tau>0}$ satisfying the hypotheses (H1)--(H3). \begin{enumerate} \item For every $\tau > 0$, there exists a unique scalar $\bar{E}_\tau$ such that the equation $T_\tau [u_\tau] = u_\tau + \bar{E}_\tau$ admits a continuous periodic solution $u_\tau$. \item $\bar E_\tau$ is called effective interaction and can be computed in many ways

+\end{enumerate} $\mathcal{B}(\mathbb{R}^d)$ denotes the space of bounded functions not necessarily periodic.
+Note that we could have used $E^*_\tau(x,y)$ instead of $E_\tau(x,y)$ in one of these formulas. \end{prop} The two first formulas are called the {\it sup-inf formula} and are analogue to the sup-inf formula introduced by \cite{Contreras'98} for continuous-time Tonelli Hamiltonian systems.
+The third formula is called the {\it mean interaction per site formula}.
+Another characterization will be given in lemma~\ref{lemma:ErgodicEffectiveInteraction}.

+The conclusions of proposition \ref{theorem:AdditiveEigenvalueProblem} hold for both the discrete and the minimal action.
+There is no reason a priori that the two effective interactions $\bar{\mathcal{L}}_\tau$ and $\bar{\mathcal{E}}_\tau$ are comparable.
+The mean interaction per site formula suggests to consider minimizing paths $(z_0,\cdots,z_k)$.
+The following proposition shows that the jumps $\|z_k-z_{k-1}\|$ of such minimizing paths are uniformly comparable to $\tau$.
+We will be able to apply the proposition \ref{proposition:ActionComparison} and obtain $| \bar{\mathcal{L}}_\tau - \bar{\mathcal{E}}_\tau| = O(\tau^2)$.